 What is it?

-CSS1477 is a type of drug known as a bromodomain inhibitor.
-It is currently being tested for the treatment of relapsed/refractory myeloma in a Phase I/II clinical trial in the UK.
+CCS1477 is a type of drug known as a bromodomain inhibitor.
+It is currently being tested for the treatment of relapsed/refractory myeloma in a phase I/II clinical trial in the UK.

 How does it work?